oyagev/YCommunicator/README.md

  -

 #####Suggestion for Mobile app:
  1. Allow user to add UI controls to his app by on-screen selection.
-Every contol is identified by a number.
-Controls can be buttons, text fiels, chackboxes, scrolls, etc.
+Every control is identified by a number.
+Controls can be buttons, text fields, checkboxes, scrolls, etc.
  - Define an instruction that is dispatched on a control value change.
 For example: type=0, command=0x2, data=[(byte)control number,(4 byte) control value]
- - Allow user to add sensors data - GPS, Compas, Gyro/Accelometer, etc. Need to define a command/data struct for each sensor seperatly.
+ - Allow user to add sensors data - GPS, Compass, Gyro/Accelerometer, etc. Need to define a command/data structure for each sensor separately.